When it

 - If the internet and phone lines go down, you might need a battery-powered, or hand-crank radio so you can stay updated on weather conditions and emergency information.

-- Have conversations with people in your local community and beyond about staying in contact during a power outage (assuming that they may be affected by the same power outage).
+- Talk to people in your local community and broader network about staying in contact during a power outage.

 4.